 It would have embarrassed her to mention personal sorrow in prayer; to be other than stalwart in grief; to let God know she was less than thankful for His watch.
 She had delivered four healthy babies, watched three surrender at a different age to one or another illness, and then watched Patrician, the first born, who reached the age of eight and provided a happiness Rebekka could not believe, die in her arms with a broken crown.
 And then to bury her twice.
-First under branches because the frozen ground could not accept the coffin so they had to leave her to freeze in it, and second in late spring when they could place her among her brothers with the Anabaptists attending. pustulate, mourning the death of her husband still fresh, her own death was what she should be trying to concentrate on.
+First under branches because the frozen ground could not accept the coffin so they had to leave her to freeze in it, and second jin late spring when they could place her among her brothers with the Anabaptists attending.
+Weak, pustulate, with not even a full day to mourn Jacob, her grief was fresh cut, like hay in famine.
+Her own death was what she should be concentrating on.
 She could hear its hooves clacking on the roof, could see the cloaked figure on horseback.
 But whenever the immediate torment subsided, her thoughts left Jacob and traveled to Patrician's matted hair, the soap cake she used to clean it, the rinses over and over to free every honey-brown strand from the awful blood darkening like her mind to black.
-Rebekka never looked at the coffin waiting under branches for with not even a full day to mourn Jacob, "grief, freshout Like hay in famine () thaw.
+Rebekka never looked at the coffin waiting under branches for thaw.
 But when finally the earth softened, when Jacob could get traction with the spade and they let the coffin down, she sat on the ground holding on to her elbows oblivious of the damp and watched every clod and clump fall.
 She stayed there all day and through the night.
 No one, not Jacob, Sorrow or Lila could get her up.
 And not the Minister either since he and his flock had been the ones whose beliefs would not let them baptize her newborns.
 She growled when they touched her; threw the blanket from her shoulders.
 They left her alone then, shaking their heads, muttering prayers.
 At dawn in a light snowfall Lila came and arranged jewelry and food on the grave, along with scented leaves, telling her that her children, the boys and Patrician, were stars now, or something equally lovely, yellow and green birds, playful foxes, or the rose tinted clouds collecting at the edge of the sky.
-Pagan stuff, true, but more satisfying than the I- accept- and- will-see- you- at- Judgment Day prayers Rebekka had been taught and heard repeated by Pastor.
+Pagan stuff, true, but more satisfying than the I- accept- and- will-see- you- at-Judgment Day prayers Rebekka had been taught and heard repeated by Pastor.
 There had been a summer day once, when she sat in front of the house sewing and talking profanely while Lila stirred boiling linen at her side.